 A common complaint of those with psychosis is the idea that their thoughts are being broadcast for all to hear.
 They may not understand that the voices in their head aren't something that others can hear.
 They might also believe that they have a microphone to their head and think that people can hear everything they are thinking.

 Lavish conspiracy theories can also be formed in the brain of someone with psychosis.
 They may believe that the government is an evil entity or that larger powers are at work to demolish them or others.
 Additionally, they may have a strange fear of a deity or other religious figures.

 Increase Or Decrease In Appetite

-When experiencing an episode, it is common for an increase or decrease in appetite to occur.
-This can also be a result of a hallucination or delusion that is particularly disturbing.
-Following an episode, the anxiety can be so severe that it makes it difficult to eat, or a person can be so relieved that the episode is over that they are ready to regain their energy and eat a hearty meal!
+With all of the activity in the mind of a person with psychosis, a change in appetite can be common.
+When they experience an episode, an increase or decrease in appetite may occur.
+This can also be the result of a hallucination or delusion that is particularly disturbing.
+A person might forget to eat because of a preoccupation with all the thoughts in their head.
+Following an episode, the person’s anxiety can be so severe that it makes it difficult to eat, or a person can be so relieved that the episode is over that they are ready to regain their energy and eat a hearty meal.

 Changes In Personality